pulumi/docs/quickstart/gcp/tutorial-gke.md

 1. In a new folder `gke-hello-world`, create an empty project with `pulumi new`.

-    Alternatively, the following command will create a base Pulumi program in TypeScript as well as the 'gke-hello-world` folder.
+    Alternatively, the following command will create a base Pulumi program in TypeScript as well as the `gke-hello-world` folder.

     ```bash
     pulumi new typescript --dir gke-hello-world